onlime/laravel-sql-reporter/README.md

 ## Caveats

-- If your application crashes, this package will not log any queries, as logging is only triggered at the end.
+- If your application crashes, this package will not log any queries, as logging is only triggered at the end of the request cycle.
 As alternative, you could use [mnabialek/laravel-sql-logger](https://github.com/mnabialek/laravel-sql-logger) which triggers sql logging on each query execution.
 - It's currently not possible to log slow queries into a separate logfile.
-I wanted to keep that package simpel.
+I wanted to keep that package simple.

 ## TODO